lenye/pumpfun_tracker/README.md

 * [Typedwebhook.tools - A webhook testing tool for checking payloads](https://typedwebhook.tools)
 * [Webhook.site - Test, process and transform emails and HTTP requests](https://webhook.site)

+# Disclaimer

+This project is for learning and research purposes only.
+Cryptocurrencies and trading involve risk, and you assume all risks associated with using this software.
+We are not responsible for any losses incurred while using this software.